-- The top 5 holdings make up 45% of the total - The top 15 holdings make up close to 70% of the total
+- The top 3 holdings make up 34.5% of the total - The top 10 holdings make up 57.3% of the total

 2.)
-Steady improvement in quality of the top 15 holdings over the past 6 years: What happened?
+Steady improvement in quality of the top holdings over the past 6 years: What happened?

-- New money has been invested at Fairfax very well (FFH-TRS, buying more of existing holdings) - Some high quality businesses have continued to execute well (Fairfax India, Stelco) - Some businesses, after years of effort, have turned around (Eurobank). - Some businesses that were severely affected by Covid have emerged stronger (Thomas Cook India, BIAL, Recipe?) - Some businesses were restructured/taken private (EXCO, AGT) and are now performing much better. - Some low quality businesses were sold/merged/wound down (Resolute Forest Products, APR, Fairfax Africa). - Some low quality businesses have shrunk in size due to poor results (BlackBerry, Farmers Edge, Boat Rocker).
+- New money has been invested at Fairfax very well (FFH-TRS, buying more of existing holdings) - Some high quality businesses have continued to execute well (Fairfax India, Stelco) - Some businesses, after years of effort, have turned around (Eurobank). - Some businesses that were severely affected by Covid have emerged stronger (Thomas Cook India, BIAL) - Some businesses were restructured/taken private (Exco, AGT) and are now performing much better. - Some low quality businesses were sold/merged/wound down (Resolute Forest Products, APR, Fairfax Africa). - Some low quality businesses have shrunk in size due to poor results (BlackBerry, Farmers Edge, Boat Rocker).